Configure the Backend Input Forms¶

 showRecordFieldList contains a

-comma-separated list of field values whose values will be shown in the info
+comma-separated list of field values that will be shown in the info

 dialogue of the table.
 This dialogue may be reached through a right-click on the

-maxDBListItems you can set how many row sets will be shown in the List Module
+maxDBListItems allows you to set how many row sets will be shown in the List Module

 without switching to the detail view of the database table.
 Then again, the